 Click on the Execute button to execute the command.

 The Command is executed successfully, and you can see the New_Database in our object explorer.
-If you didn’t find the newly created database in SQL Server Object Explorer, Please click on the refresh button.
+If you didn’t find the newly created database in SQL Server Object Explorer, Please click the refresh button.

-Let us see, what will happen, When we execute the same Create Database command again.
+Let us see, what will happen when we execute the same Create Database command again.
 It is throwing an error saying: New_database already exists.
 Choose a different name.

-How to Check whether Database name exists or not
+How to Check Whether Database name exists or Not?

 In an organization, we may or may not have the privilege of knowing the available databases.
 So, it is always advisable to check whether the name already exists or not.
 This can be done in two ways: